5 tips to help prevent boat theft

 Good to know

-On this Canadian Police Information Centre web page, you can search for boat engines and any type of stolen watercraft.
+On this Canadian Police Information Centre web page (This hyperlink will open in a new tab)., you can search for boat engines and any type of stolen watercraft.

 Obviously, there is no foolproof anti-theft strategy, but you can put yourself in the best possible position by taking adequate precautions.
 Then once everything is settled, you can leave your worries behind and head for the open water.